Oluwaseun Adewumi

-Oluwaseun Victor Adewumi (born 23 February 2005) is an Austrian professional footballer who plays as an attacking midfielder for Belgian Pro League club Cercle Brugge, on loan from club Burnley.
-He has previously played for Floridsdorfer AC and on loan for Dundee.
+Oluwaseun Victor Adewumi (born 23 February 2005) is an Austrian professional footballer who plays as an attacking midfielder for German club Hertha BSC on loan from English side Burnley.
+He has previously played for Floridsdorfer AC and on loan for Dundee and Cercle Brugge.

 Club career

 Youth career

 Adewumi joined the youth academy of Rapid Wien in 2016 from Floridsdorfer AC, and remained there until 2020 when he returned to Floridsdorfer AC.

 Floridsdorfer AC

 Adewumi started his senior career with Austrian side Floridsdorfer AC, making more than 50 appearances over four seasons.

 Burnley

 On 30 August 2024, Adewumi joined the academy of EFL Championship club Burnley, signing a four-year deal with the Clarets.

 Dundee (loan)

 On the same day that he signed for Burnley, Adewumi immediately joined Scottish Premiership club Dundee on loan until January 2025.
 Adewumi made his Dundee debut on 14 September as a substitute away to Ross County.
 On 5 October, Adewumi scored his first goal for the Dark Blues in a league game at home against Kilmarnock.
 In January 2025, after a successful first half of the season, Adewumi's loan at Dundee was extended until the end of the season.
 In between this extension, Adewumi played a key part in and scored in back-to-back games against both sides of the Old Firm.
 At the end of the season, Adewumi was awarded the Isobel Sneddon Young Player of the Year award as Dundee's best young player for the 2024–25 season.
 After helping the Dee avoid relegation, Adewumi returned to Burnley at the end of the season.